-Our transitional living program is one of the very few residential programs in the country that focuses on treatment with Dialectical Behavior Therapy (DBT).
-It is designed for patients with poor emotional control, impulsivity, self-damaging behaviors and interpersonal disorganization.
-This highly structured, intensive program is for those who do not need close inpatient supervision, but are not able to manage successfully in an outpatient setting.
+This program is designed for adolescents with poor emotional control, impulsivity, self-damaging behaviors and interpersonal disorganization, who do not need close inpatient supervision but are not ready to manage successfully in an outpatient setting.

-The length of stay is 4 weeks, but some patients opt to extend their treatment.
+The minimum length of stay for this phase of treatment is 4 weeks, and many patients extend their treatment.

 Mindfulness, the foundation of DBT, teaches people to observe thoughts and feelings in the moment and realize there’s a choice in how to respond.